 There is no application fee or tuition, and those admitted to the program will receive digital course materials free-of-charge, including books, articles, and other resources.
 For U.S. participants attending in person, lodging and meals will be provided and a limited quantity of need-based travel scholarships may be granted upon request.

 Help us educate the next generation of scientists and scholars!

-If you are not a candidate for this program, but know students who might be, please help us by referring students to this website or sharing this printable flyer and encourage them to apply as soon as possible.
+If you know of students who may be good candidates for this program, please help us by referring them to this website and encouraging them to apply as soon as possible.